 Sudbury is a sleepy market town nestled on the River Stour, close to Suffolk’s border with Essex.
-It’s idyllic countryside setting and excellent national transport link have made is enhanced its reputation.
+It’s idyllic countryside setting and excellent national transport link have significantly enhanced its reputation.

-Nowadays, Sudbury is home to a strong manufacturing sector.
-It boasts first class local leisure facilities including championship golf courses and sailing centres.
+The town is home to a strong manufacturing sector and boasts first class local leisure facilities including championship golf courses and sailing centres.

 The town is also said to be benefitting from what estate agents are calling the ‘Cambridge effect’.
 That is, people moving out of expensive city suburbs to more affordable areas with high quality housing.